-Klobuchar, at Fox News town hall, seeks to jolt struggling candidacy ahead of key primaries
+Klobuchar, at Fox News town hall, comes out swinging at Trump over coronavirus outbreak

-Amy Klobuchar is set to take the stage in Cary, N.C., for a Fox News Channel town hall at 6:30 p.m.
-ET, as she hopes to revitalize her struggling presidential campaign ahead of Saturday's South Carolina primary and the 14 key Super Tuesday races next week.
+Calling for a "return to sanity" in foreign and domestic policy, Amy Klobuchar hoped to revitalize her struggling presidential campaign at a Fox News Channel town hall in Raleigh, N.C.
+Thursday evening, just ahead of Saturday's South Carolina primary and the 14 key Super Tuesday races next week.

+Near the bottom in the polls in South Carolina, Klobuchar came out swinging, answering a coronavirus outbreak by quickly slamming the White House.
+Just minutes before the town hall began, a whistleblower emerged charging the Department of Health and Human Services “improperly deployed” more than a dozen workers to two California military bases receiving Americans evacuated from coronavirus without giving them training or protective gear for handling the possibly high-risk patients.

+"This is such a serious matter," Klobuchar said about the coronavirus outbreak, insisting that she wanted people to "take the politics out of it."
+Within seconds, though, she attacked President Trump for proposing to cut funding for the Centers for Disease Control and Prevention (CDC) -- funding reductions that haven't taken effect.

 Klobuchar, who posted an unexpectedly strong third-place finish in New Hampshire's primary but fell to sixth place in the Nevada caucuses, has sought to boost her support among centrists in less delegate-rich states that other candidates haven't showered with attention.
 Her campaign has also committed to a $4.2 million advertisement buy in Super Tuesday states.

+At the Fox News Town Hall, hosted by Baier and Martha MacCallum, Klobuchar acknowledged she doesn't have the "biggest bank account" in the raise, but touted her newspaper endorsements and noted jokingly that she has more delegates than Mike Bloomberg.

-The Fox News town hall, to be hosted by Fox News' Bret Baier and Martha MacCallum, comes days after Klobuchar aggressively took on frontrunner Bernie Sanders at Tuesday night's rowdy primary debate, saying his sweeping government plans simply aren't affordable.
+The event comes days after Klobuchar aggressively took on frontrunner Bernie Sanders at Tuesday night's rowdy primary debate, saying his sweeping government plans simply aren't affordable.
 The one-hour event will offer Klobuchar another opportunity to dent the self-described democratic socialist's increasingly strong path to the nomination.

+At the Town Hall, Klobuchar again took aim at Sanders, noting as she did during the debate that "all of Bernie's plans combined --- have been estimated to cost $60 trillion.
+That's three times the cost of the entire U.S. economy.
+Not just the federal government."

+Asked about Sanders' anti-fracking platform, which could alienate key moderate and union voters in swing states like Pennsylvania, Klobuchar emphasized that her administration would focus on alternative green solutions, such as imposing a carbon tax and cutting down on steel dumping.

 At a Fox News town hall last May, Klobuchar emphasized that her brand of relatively moderate progressive politics stood the most chance of actually achieving results ("The last time I checked, if you want to be a progressive and support progressives, then you're supposed to make progress," Klobuchar said.)
 She also asserted that universal health care was a "privilege and not a right," and intimated that there were some aspects of President Trump's tax bill that she would retain.